Cookizz/Android-BadgeLayout/README.md

   1. Include `BadgeRelativeLayout` in your view.
 Put 2 Views into it.

   In no matter which view hierarchy inside `BdadeRelativeLayout` will be ok except for ScrollView and ListView, which may be supported later on.

-  (no ListView/ScrollView should be inside the container, they may be supported later on)

         <com.cookizz.badgelib.BadgeRelativeLayout
             android:id="@+id/badge_manager"